|Free download of Necrologue (requires Amnesia: The Dark Descent)||Download from Steam.|

 But what makes it more confusing is that you see the same dead body that Clarence used just lying outside of the room.

 …I still don’t get it.
 Does that mean the other Infected simply banished Clarence from this body in Black Plague?
+But why?
+What’s even the point?
+This whole introductory sequence just feels like one big Ass Pull.

 In Necrologue though, Clarence just seems to be that sidekick who cracks a stupid joke every now and then.
-Unlike before, he seems even more passive-aggressive and makes little attempt to steer him into the wrong direction.
+Unlike before, he seems even more passive-aggressive and makes little attempt to steer Philip into the wrong direction.
 However, he still does taunt Philip—sometimes even recycling old jokes from Black Plague.
 In this sense, it doesn’t feel like Clarence adds a whole lot to the experience of Necrologue and is more or less a tagalong.
 You can find his antics either amusing or worthy of eye-rolling.

 Oddly enough, Tom “Red” Redwood makes a return as a disembodied voice to encourage Philip along his way.
 It is unknown how he could do this and why.
 After a certain point in the game, we never hear from him again.